hoangduytran/blender-manual/manual/sculpt_paint/sculpting/tools/multires_displacement_smear.rst

 the :doc:`Multires Modifier </modeling/modifiers/generate/multiresolution>`,
 moving the displaced vertices without affecting the base mesh.

-As the tool only modifies displacement values instead of base vertex values, the total displacement of the affected area does not change.
-Which means that this smearing effect can be used multiple times over the same area without generating any artifacts in the topology.
+Smearing effect can be used multiple times over the same area without generating any artifacts in the topology.

 .. tip::